hao-pt/Face-recognition/README.md

 There are 2 demos:
 - [Demo1](./Demo1/): It used for presentation at class.
 We trained model with small dataset.
 We used Single Shot Detector (SSD) model with ResNet architecture for detecting object.
 For more details, please check out our report at [DEMO-1-Report.pdf](./Documents/DEMO-1-Report.pdf).
 - [Demo2](./Demo2/): We improved the performance for face detection at long distance and various scale, light condition by utilizing Multi-task CNN.
 After that, we trained SVM classifier on large dataset which was collected by us.
-This dataset cover some characters in "Avenger: Infinity war" movie such as: Black window, Black Panther, Bruce Banner,...
+This dataset contains some characters in "Avenger: Infinity war" movie such as: Black window, Black Panther, Bruce Banner,...
 Why we choose them because Avenger video has a lot of point of views, scales and light conditions.
 For more details, please check out our report at [DEMO-2-Report.pdf](./Documents/DEMO-2-Report.pdf).

 Team members:
 <table>